REPORTS TO: Senior Program Manager

 ABOUT ALL CHICAGO:

-All Chicago Making Homelessness History prevents and ends homelessness through emergency financial assistance, community partnerships, data analytics, and training and research.
-We provide trainings, workshops, research, and analysis to help our partners apply proven strategies to prevent and end homelessness in Chicago even more effectively.
+All Chicago prevents and ends homelessness through emergency financial assistance, community partnerships, data analytics, and training and research.
 Through our Community Partnerships program, we serve as the backbone of Chicago’s city-wide response to homelessness.
 We partner with 44 agencies and lead them through a year-round research, evaluation, strategic planning, and federal funding application process.
 Learn more at allchicago.org.

 All Chicago supports Chicago’s Continuum of Care (CoC) which is a membership organization comprised of more than 100 organizations and individuals who drive Chicago’s citywide response to homelessness.
 All Chicago is considered the “backbone” of Chicago’s city-wide response to homelessness and coordinates training and financial support for over 164 housing and homeless services projects in Chicago.
-The Program Coordinator (PC) is responsible for providing support to the Senior Program Manager in executing the Notice of Funding Availability (NOFA) and Youth Line of Action workplans.
-The Program Coordinator is accountable for overseeing and providing specialized support to multiple projects relating to the completion of the CoC activities, the administration of various committees and workgroups, and other duties as appropriate.
-The PC is also responsible for activities including but not limited to administrative tasks, data processing and analysis, records management, the development of reports, and project planning.
+The Program Coordinator is responsible to provide support to the Senior Program Manager in executing the Coordinated Entry workplan, in partnership with the Coordinated Entry Lead Agency.
+The Coordinator is accountable for overseeing and providing specialized support to multiple projects relating to the completion of the collaborative applicant activities, the administration of various committees and workgroups, the coordination of the biannual All CoC meetings, and other duties as appropriate.
+The Coordinator is also responsible for activities including but not limited to data processing and analysis, records management, the development of reports, and project planning.
 Position responsibilities and work volume will be established and evaluated through ongoing supervision, annual reviews, and the development of an annual professional development plan.

-Continuum of Care / Programming Activities (approximately 85% of the position)
+Continuum of Care/Coordinated Entry Activities (approximately 50% of the position)

 Other Tasks (approximately 5% of the position)